 - Sec.
+2.22.
+"State Designated Agency" means the entity or entities designated or to be designated by the Governor to exercise rights and fulfill responsibilities established by this Amended Compact. - Sec.
+2.23.
+"State Gaming Agency" means the entities authorized to investigate, approve, regulate and license gaming pursuant to the Gambling Control Act (Chapter 5 (commencing with section 19800) of Division 8 of the Business and Professions Code), or any successor statutory scheme, and any entity or entities in which that authority may hereafter be vested. - Sec.
 2.24.
-"State" means the State of California or an authorized official or agency thereof designated by this Compact or by the Governor. - Sec.
+"Tribal Chairperson" means the person duly elected under the Tribe's Constitution to serve as the primary spokesperson for the Tribe. - Sec.
 2.25.
-"State Gaming Agency" means the entities authorized to investigate, approve, regulate and license gaming pursuant to the Gambling Control Act (chapter 5 (commencing with section 19800) of division 8 of the California Business and Professions Code), or any successor statutory scheme, and any entity or entities in which that authority may hereafter be vested. - Sec.
+"Tribal Gaming Agency" means the person, agency, board, committee, commission, or council designated under tribal law, including, but not limited to, an intertribal gaming regulatory agency approved to fulfill those functions by the NIGC, primarily responsible for carrying out the Tribe's regulatory responsibilities under IGRA and the Tribal Gaming Ordinance.
+No person employed in, or connected with, the management, supervision, or conduct of any Gaming Activity may be a member or employee of the Tribal Gaming Agency. - Sec.
 2.26.
-"State Designated Agency" means the entity or entities designated or to be designated by the Governor to exercise rights and fulfill responsibilities established by this Compact. - Sec.
-2.27.
-"Tribe" means the Jackson Rancheria Band of Miwuk Indians, a federally recognized Indian tribe listed in the Federal Register or an authorized official or agency thereof. - Sec.
-2.28.
-"Tribal Chair" means the person duly elected or selected under the Tribe's constitution or governing documents to perform the duties specified therein, including serving as the Tribe's official representative. - Sec.
-2.29.
-"Tribal Gaming Agency" means the person, agency, board, committee, commission, or council designated under tribal law, including, but not limited to, an intertribal gaming regulatory agency approved to fulfill those functions by the NIGC, primarily responsible for carrying out the Tribe's regulatory responsibilities under IGRA and the Tribal Gaming Ordinance.
-No person employed in, or in connection with, the management, supervision, or conduct of any Gaming Activity may be a member or employee of the Tribal Gaming Agency.
+"Tribe" means the Coyote Valley Band of Pomo Indians, a federally recognized Indian tribe, or an authorized official or agency thereof.